luckyshot/OpenSound/README.md

 	c.
 Modifying the original work to contain hidden harmful content.
 That would make you a PROPER dick.

 2. If you become rich through modifications, related works/services, or supporting the original work, share the love.
-Only a dick would make loads off this work and not buy a pint to the original works creator(s).
+Only a dick would make loads off this work and not buy a pint to the original work creator(s).

 3. Code is provided with no warranty.
 Using somebody else's code and bitching when it goes wrong makes you a DONKEY dick.
 Fix the problem yourself.
 A non-dick would submit the fix back.